When a City Dared to Dream: How the 2012 Summer Olympics Could've Been in Cincinnati

 Tomorrow the Games of the XXX Olympiad will officially open in London, Englad.
 This will be the UK capital's third time hosting the modern Olympic Games.
 Athletes, media and spectators from all across the globe will converge on the historic city, but many don't know that all of this could've happened in Cincinnati.

-The Cincinnati riverfront today hosts two world class sports venues; Paul Brown Stadium and Great American Ballpark.
+The Cincinnati riverfront today hosts two world class sports venues: Paul Brown Stadium and Great American Ballpark.
 Imagine though, that just west of the stadia there's an 80,000 seat stadium proudly displaying the Olympic flame.
-In front of it, a harbor and Olympic park that runs right to the river from where Cincinnati was born.
+In front of it: a harbor and Olympic park that runs right to the river from where Cincinnati was born.
 As the artist's rendering shows above, Cincinnati's riverfront would've been wildly transformed and it was only the tip of an iceberg that included the entire state of Ohio and even cities in Kentucky.

-But the Olympics in Cincinnati, really?
-While the games are typically associated with much larger, more "international" cities such as London, Sydney, Los Angeles and Athens - once city broke down that perception.
-Atlanta.
-In fact, those games are what got Nick Vehr thinking.
+While the games are typically associated with much larger, more "international" cities such as London, Sydney, Los Angeles and Athens—once city broke down that perception in 1996 and it was Atlanta that got Nick Vehr thinking.

 “I think the single biggest challenge is convincing people it's OK to believe that it's possible.
 I sense that deep-down people want to believe this is doable."

-- Nick Vehr in an interview with The Cincinnati Enquirer March 27, 1999.
+- Nick Vehr to the Cincinnati Enquirer on March 27, 1999.

-- The plan for Cincinnati's olympic bid called for placing a dome over the University of Cincinnati's Nippert Stadium.
+The plan for Cincinnati's olympic bid called for placing a dome over the University of Cincinnati's Nippert Stadium.
 While traditionally an American football field, it would've held various events including the medal rounds of basketball.
-Image credit: Cincinnati Enquirer

 Utilizing an entire region to host the games was not an uncommon practice.
-Similar plans had taken place in Atlanta and would eventually be seen in Sydney, Australia on a nation wide scale.
-For the 2012 bid, the cities of Orland & Tampa, Washington D.C. & Baltimore, and Dallas & Fort Worth were also teaming up with regional practices.
-Cincinnati held an advantage in that 70 percent of its venues would be in the greater Metropolitan area.
+Similar plans had taken place in Atlanta and would eventually be seen in Sydney on an Australian-wide scale.
+For their own respective 2012 bids—the combos of Orland & Tampa, Washington D.C. & Baltimore, and Dallas & Fort Worth were also floating regional plans.
+Cincinnati held an advantage, though, in that 70 percent of its venues would be in the greater Metropolitan area.
 Unfortunately, that was also a detriment to Cincinnati's bid.
+Because even with the majority of events centered around the city, how do you move the massive influx of people around?

-Even with the majority of events centered around the city, how do you move the massive influx of people around?
-While the fist phases of one are currently under construction, Cincinnati had no modern rail transit system at the time of Vehr's bid.
+While the first phases of one are presently under construction, Cincinnati had no modern rail transit system at the time of Vehr's bid.
 Mass transit was limited simply to the area's bus system.
 Amtrak trains connected Cincinnati with Chicago, D.C. and New York, but interstate and intrastate travel would be limited to airports and highways.
-The lack of transportation options was certainly a hinderance to Cincinnati's bid plans, but a regional light rail mass transit system was being pushed at the time.
-Had Cincinnati won the games, an influx of federal and state money would've certainly accelerated those plans.
+The lack of transportation options was certainly a hinderance to the Cincinnati bid’s plans, but a regional, light rail mass transit system was being pushed at the time.
+Had Cincinnati won the games, an influx of federal and state money would've certainly accelerated those plans (although, the transit plans were eventually defeated at the ballot box).

-“If we ignore it [the riots] and act as if nothing happened in April, than shame on us and we don't deserve to be a city going after the Olympics, But if we look at it as a historic moment in our city and work to ensure it never happens again — a path I believe we're on — then it could be helpful because it will show we care about all of our people.”- Nick Vehr in an interview with the Cincinnati Enquirer on May 31, 2001.
+“If we ignore it [the riots] and act as if nothing happened in April, then shame on us and we don't deserve to be a city going after the Olympics, but if we look at it as a historic moment in our city and work to ensure it never happens again — a path I believe we're on — then it could be helpful because it will show we care about all of our people.”

 “We wouldn’t be here if we didn’t think this was a legitimate bid.
 We respect it and are impressed by it.
 We've got a wonderful feeling about the commitment to host the Olympics here."